MLJ Trust Logo Image

 Scripture

-so that Christ may dwell in your hearts through faith—that you, being rooted and grounded in love, (ESV)
+17That Christ may dwell in your hearts by faith; that ye, being rooted and grounded in love,

 Sermon Description